Man arrested for fatal North Shore quintuple shooting

 Four other men who were inside the residence when Kirsh and Williams arrived were shot and suffered non-life threatening injuries, according to the STPSO.

-Police belive the house was not chosen at random and that drugs were involved.
+Police believe the house was not chosen at random and that drugs were involved.

 Williams has been charged with one count of aggravated burglary with a dangerous weapon and four counts of attempted second degree murder.